- Things to Do

 In Arlington, attendees can learn how to learn to cook Middle Eastern delicacies, whip up paella or participate in an Iron Chef-style competition.

 Groups can flex their cooking skills at Cookology, a hands-on venue in Arlington’s Ballston Quarter.
 Cookology’s Arlington location, with six kitchens and 5,600 square feet, will be able to accommodate up to 350 participants.
 Take your group though a course on pairing food and wine, or set up a team-based cooking competition when teams face off to create the best dish with a mystery ingredient.

-For smaller groups, Arlington’s homegrown favorite Lebanese Taverna gets you involved in cooking Middle Eastern cuisine at its Lebanese Taverna Market location on Lee Highway.
+For smaller groups, Arlington’s homegrown favorite Lebanese Taverna gets you involved in cooking Middle Eastern cuisine at its Lebanese Taverna Market location on Langston Boulevard.
 Learn about Lebanese food, nibble on tasty treats and sip wine as you learn the Abi-Najm family’s cooking secrets.
 A sample menu might include lentil soup, Lebanese rice, stuffed baby eggplant and um ali, a Lebanese-style bread pudding.

 A maximum of 20 people can attend demonstration-only classes or 14 for hands-on classes.
 Participants also get a 15 percent discount at the Market which offers plenty of ingredients so you can recreate your culinary masterpieces at home.
 (Pro tip: the spicy hommus is delicious!)

 Sur La Table in Pentagon Row offers group classes in fundamentals like knife skills, bake shop basics and specialties like “Secrets of Summer Paella” or “Street Food: Vietnam.”
 Classes can seat up to 16 people, with a minimum of 10 people.
-The small groups create delicious, multi-course meals with Chef Scott Cacchiotti and Assistant Resident Chef Marion Anderson.
-At the end everyone sits down to eat and enjoy the fruits of their labor.
+The small groups create delicious, multi-course meals, and then everyone sits down to eat and enjoy the fruits of their labor.

 Check out Sur La Table’s calendar to peruse the full array of courses like “Go-To Autumn Favorites” and “Summer on the Grill.”
 You can choose any of the courses for your event or pick your own unique menu.
 Alcohol is not served, but groups can obtain their own license for an event.
 Participants also get 10 percent off Sur La Table merchandise, and event hosts get a 10 percent discount on take-home gifts for guests.